elrumordelaluz/reactour/packages/playground/src/components/Mask/README.md

 ### Masking DOM Elements

-Masks a specifix element from DOM and updates when resizing the window
+Masks a specific element from DOM and updates when resizing the window

 ```jsx
 import { useState, useRef, useEffect } from 'react'